asvcodes/InvestML/README.md

-**Random Forest Stock Prediction Notebook**
+**Stock Prediction Notebook**
 =============================================

 **Motive**
 ----------

-This notebook aims to build a predictive model using Random Forest to forecast stock prices.
+This notebook aims to build a predictive models using ML algorithms to forecast stock prices and movement.
 The primary objective is to evaluate the performance of the model in predicting future stock prices based on historical data.
+The motive is educational only and not to make money.

 **Dependencies**
 ---------------